pocketgems/dynamodb/docs/dynamodb.md

 }
 ```

+* Field names are serialized and stored in the database.
+  Avoid having fields with long verbose names, specially for nested ones.
+* If you change the db schema, existing data isn't changed.
+  That includes rows with now missing field names.
+[Schema Enforcement](#schema-enforcement)

 Fields can be configured to be optional, immutable and/or have default values:
  * `optional()` - unless a field is marked as optional, a value must be
    provided (i.e., it cannot be omitted or set to `undefined`)
  * `readOnly()` - if a field is marked as read only, it cannot be changed once
-   the item has been created
+   the row has been created
  * `default()` - the default value for a field
     * This value gets deep copied so you can safely use non-primitive type like
       an object as a default value.
     * The default value is assigned to a field when:
-       * An item is created and no value is specified for the value.
+       * A row is created and no value is specified for the value.
-       * An item is fetched and is is missing the specified field _AND_ the
+       * A row is fetched and is is missing the specified field _AND_ the
          field is required.
     * The default value is _not_ assigned to an optional field that is missing
       when it is fetched from the database.